Healing Sexual Trauma, Abuse, Repression, Oppression, Shame, Molestation and worse

 Some highly effective approaches such as Somatic Experiencing, Buddhist Tonglen, Family Constellation work, Group Circling, and Direct Neurofeedback are highly effective.
 Hands-on sexual healing work is now legal in many states.
 Video demonstrations on Goddess and Lingam Healing Massages can be readily accessed online.

-I don’t know what might work for you or for the one you love, but Google these concepts and discover what speaks best to you.
+I am still determining what might work for you or for the one you love, but Google these concepts and discover what speaks best to you.

-- Somatic Experience acknowledges that our body holds past emotion scarring and needs release.
+Somatic Experience acknowledges that our body holds past emotional scarring and needs release.

-- Family Constellation work can exorcise the genetic patterns of abuse.
+Family Constellation work can exorcize the genetic patterns of abuse.

-And there are more possibilities beyond psychotherapy, although an ASSECT.org Sexologist will have various tools to support you as well.
+There are more possibilities beyond psychotherapy, although an ASSECT.org Sexologist will also have various tools to support you.

 One of the most vital contributions of the #metoo campaign is the heightened awareness of the impact sexual abuse has on the individual.

-How many men and women don’t even realize that their lack of libido tracks back to some unresolved trauma?
+How many men and women don’t realize that their lack of libido tracks back to unresolved trauma?

 How many husbands don’t know the real reason their wife isn’t interested in sex is that she never told a soul that someone raped her at 22?